Why Erling Haaland Will Probably Be A Bust In 2022-23

-As children we all dutifully learned the dangers of peer pressure.
-No matter how many other people are popping pills, sniffing powder and shooting smack, stay away from drugs.
+As children, we all dutifully learned the dangers of peer pressure.
+No matter how many other people are popping pills, sniffing powder or shooting smack, stay away from drugs.
 Don’t drink and drive.
-And don’t ever, ever even think about wearing a denim jacket with blue jeans (a.k.a. the Canadian tuxedo) or a denim shirt with dungarees (the Jay Leno).
+And don’t ever, ever think about wearing a denim jacket with blue jeans (a.k.a. the Canadian tuxedo) or a denim shirt with dungarees (the Jay Leno).
+[Editor’s note: Now you tell me...]

-This summer’s bright and shiny new toy who fantasy managers are rushing to add to their FPL teams is Erling Haaland, savvily grabbed as a summer transfer by Manchester City for well under market value.
-Haaland has a current FPL selection rate of 61%, making him the second-most popular player in the game, barely behind Arsenal newcomer Gabriel Jesus, the player Haaland is now replacing at City.
+This summer’s bright and shiny new toy whom fantasy managers are rushing to add to their FPL teams is Erling Haaland.
+A summer transfer by Man City for well under market value, Haaland already has an FPL selection rate of 61%, making him the second-most popular player in the game behind Arsenal newcomer Gabriel Jesus, the player Haaland is replacing at City.

+Please, do yourself a favor and avoid the Haaland-related peer pressure.
+Why?
+Let’s take a long look at the (many, many) reasons the young star is probably going to be a bust in his first season with the Citizens.

-I’m going to break this into two main sections: Playing Time Concerns, and Performance Concerns.
-Naturally, there is plenty of overlap between the two areas, so I will do my best to separate them as possible.
+I’m going to break this into two main sections: Playing time concerns, and performance concerns.
+Naturally, there is plenty of overlap between the two, so I will do my best to separate them as possible.
 Let’s start with the former.

 1. PLAYING TIME CONCERNS

 It is difficult for a player to make a big impact if he doesn’t play as much as he could, particularly from a fantasy standpoint.
-If you’re paying a lot of money for a player, you don’t want too many 1 point outings from a late cameo, or zeroes where you end up having a cheap player you purposely picked for your bench get subbed in.
+If you’re paying a lot of money for a player, you don’t want too many one-point outings from late cameos, nor do you want zeroes from cheap players you purposely picked to warm your bench.

 ~

 Let’s start by looking at last season’s two best teams.
-Manchester City and Liverpool were heads above the rest of the league not only in the table but also with respect to their attacks, as the Sky Blues scored 99 goals to Liverpool’s 94.
-(Chelsea were next best down at 76.)
-Yet Liverpool’s offense produced far more fantasy joy at the top end, with three players returning 175+ points compared to only one for City.
+Manchester City and Liverpool were heads above the rest of the league not only in the table but in their attacks.
+The Sky Blues scored 99 goals, Liverpool 94.
+Chelsea was next at just 76.
+Yet Liverpool’s offense produced far more fantasy joy at the top end, with three players returning 175+ points each as opposed to only one such for City.

 Why?
-Pep Roulette, a.k.a. more evenly distributed minutes, of course!
-Perfectly correspondingly, the number of 175+ scorers mirrored the count of attackers who were afforded 2,200+ minutes: three for Liverpool and only one for City.
+Pep Roulette — distributed minutes, of course!
+Not surprisingly, the 175+ point players were the attackers who were afforded ~2,200+ minutes:

 Comparison of Man City and Liverpool Attackers, 2021-22